tudo-physik-e4/EFTfitter.jl/docs/src/tutorial.md

 of ``N \times N``, where ``N`` is the number of measurements, counting each bin of a distribution.
 When a certain type of uncertainty should not be considered, it can be deactivated by setting `active = false`.
-This means that the uncertainty values given in the corresponding `Measurement` and `MeasurementDistribution` objects will not be used.
+This means that the uncertainty values given in the corresponding `Measurement` and `BinnedMeasurement` objects will not be used.

 When assuming the uncertainties of all measurements are uncorrelated, you can use the `NoCorrelation` object for easily passing an identity matrix of the correct size.